bldevries/blackhole_geodesic_calculator/README.md

 To see this working, check out the [jupyter notebook](tutorials/The_math_and_physics_behind_curvedpy.ipynb) version of this text.

-### Solving the geodesic equation
+## How it works - numerical
+For the code I have implemented I have used techniques from several peer-reviewed papers and books, among which:
+* <a href="https://arxiv.org/abs/1801.10452" target="_blank">Bronzwaer et al 2018: https://arxiv.org/abs/1801.10452 </a>
+* <a href="https://arxiv.org/abs/2303.15522" target="_blank">Davelaar et al 2023: https://arxiv.org/abs/2303.15522 </a>
+* <a href="https://arxiv.org/abs/2302.02733" target="_blank">Moscibrodzka et al 2023: https://arxiv.org/abs/2302.02733 </a>
+* A first course in general relativity.
+Bernard Schutz
+* Spacetime and geometry.
+Carroll

+Let me briefly explain how I solve the geodesic equation.
 The geodesic equation is a not quite linear second order differential equation, so we need to use some numerical techniques to tackle it.
 The scipy packages has some nice integrators which we can use through the function ```solve_ivp```.
 For a simple example of how you can use this function check out my blog [Simply solving differential equations using Python, scipy and solve_ivp](https://medium.com/@bldevries/simply-solving-differential-equations-using-python-scipy-and-solve-ivp-f6185da2572d).

 For ```solve_ivp``` to work we need to split the geodesic equation in first order equations by introducing the "velocity" $k^{\mu}$: